-Common logos in the addiction treatment space are often soft in their color palette using earthy colors such as greens, yellows, light blues and whites.
+An addiction treatment brand or logo is often soft in its color palette using earthy colors such as greens, yellows, light blues, and whites.
 It’s also not uncommon for treatment centers to use elements such as water and sunshine and earthly objects such as birds and trees as a part of their logo brand identifiers.

 Your treatment center may target unique patient types such as “women only” and “men only” centers as examples.
 Of the hundreds of sites we’ve evaluated over the years, women-focused treatment sites typically have lighter colors in pinks and reds with other softer color palette utilization used beyond that.
 This is not to say these are the ONLY colors we’ve seen since they do vary greatly in certain cases, but this type of color palette appears to be the most common.

 For men-focused treatment sites, we’ve seen this segment run the gambit from hard-hitting dark green and black for an almost militaristic/boot camp style to darker colors utilizing purples, blues, and greys to standard colors often found with sites not purely focused on one patient type.

 You have one shot at a first impression, so don’t run the risk by putting a rush-job on developing a logo.
 It’s very important that your addiction treatment center’s logo conveys trust and gives people a sense of hope in their time of need.

 The first thing your center should do is figure out who your target audience is and once that’s been established, go through the ideation phase of determining a color palette and theme-type (ocean, sunshine, trees, flowers, etc. or no theme at all).